Duque opens Colombia talks following protests: official

 Bogota (AFP)

-President Ivan Duque, the target of unprecedented anti-government protests in Colombia, on Sunday opened a national dialogue aimed at assuaging popular anger.
+Under-fire Colombian President Ivan Duque, the target of days of unprecedented anti-government protests, on Sunday opened a national dialogue aimed at assuaging popular anger.

 The president had proposed the talks on Friday in response to nationwide protests a day earlier that descended into violence, leaving three dead.